Men's Curl Club

 Why curly hair feels dry

-Scalp oils move more easily down straight hair.
-Waves, curls and coils bend, so the ends can feel dry even when the scalp feels normal.
+Oil from the scalp can travel down straight hair more easily.
+Waves, curls and coils bend, so the lengths and ends can feel dry even when the scalp feels normal.

 Signs your curls are dry